-The HRD and IEC programme under the rural water supply programme have been merged in 2004-05 and GoI provides 100% grant-in aid to establish Communication and Capacity Development Unit (CCDU) in all States/UTs with the following objectives:
+The HRD and IEC programmes under the rural water supply programme have been merged in 2004-05 and GoI provides 100% grant-in aid to establish Communication and Capacity Development Unit (CCDU) in all States/UTs with the following objectives:

-- i) It aim is to create awareness among rural people on all aspect of rural water supply and its related issues and to enhance capacity of the Panchayati Raj Institutions/Local Bodies with the objective of enabling them to take up planning, implementation & operation and maintenance activities related to rural water supply systems. - ii) It also aim at capacity building of local communities by giving requisite training to mechanics/health motivators/masons etc, especially women to operate and maintain handpumps and the components of other water supply systems as well as to generate demand for adequate sanitation facilities. - iii) To train the grass root trainees, the States/UTs may build up a pool of district level trainers who could be sent for training to the participating and key institutions. - iv) The emphasis of IEC programme should not be on hardware aspects but should be aimed at front loading software with the objective of generating a felt need which would result in an increased demand for safe drinking water and better sanitation facilities.
-Awareness on matters related to water borne diseases manifestations and symptoms should be created. - v) The services of the State Publicity/Public Relations Department should be utilised to provide publicity to the rural water supply programme through mass media to disseminate information about the programme, highlighting the achievements, emphasis on use of safe water to overcome water borne diseases, etc.
+- Its aim is to create awareness among rural people on all aspect of rural water supply and its related issues and to enhance capacity of the Panchayati Raj Institutions/Local Bodies with the objective of enabling them to take up planning, implementation and operation and maintenance activities related to rural water supply systems. - It also aims at capacity building of local communities by giving requisite training to mechanics/health motivators/masons etc, especially women to operate and maintain handpumps and the components of other water supply systems as well to generate demand for adequate sanitation facilities. - For training at the grass root level, the States/ UTs may build up a pool of district level trainers who could be sent for training to the

+- participating institutions. - The emphasis of IEC programme should not be on hardware aspects but should be aimed at front loading software with the objective of generating a felt need which would result in an increased demand for safe drinking water and better sanitation facilities.
+Awareness on matters related to water borne diseases manifestations and symptoms should be created. - The services of the State Publicity/Public Relations Department should be utilised to provide publicity to the rural water supply programme through mass media to disseminate information about the

-- vi) The importance of using safe water, using water as a socio-economic good and the problems related to water quality in any specific area should be highlighted. - vii) This could be done by bringing to the public knowledge through appropriate methods like folk songs, folk drama, documentary films, pamphlets, brochures and other local means suited to the area. - viii) Publicity should also be given in the local newspapers about the action plan for coverage of habitations actually covered on year to year basis with other details like the type of schemes provided, the service level, delivery system, agency responsible for operation and maintenance, etc. - ix) 100% Central funds will be provided during the plan period for activities under the CCDU, as per the guidelines is given in Annexure V.
+- programme, highlighting the achievements, emphasis on use of safe water to overcome water borne diseases, etc. - The importance of using safe water, using water as a socio-economic good and the problems related to water quality in any specific area should be highlighted. - This could be done by bringing public awareness through appropriate methods like folk songs, folk drama, documentary films, pamphlets, brochures and other local means suited to the area. - Publicity should also be given in the local newspapers about the action plan for coverage of habitations actually covered on year to year basis with other details like the type of schemes provided, the service level, delivery system, agency responsible for operation and maintenance, etc. - 100% Central funds will be provided during the plan period for activities under the CCDU, as per the guidelines is given in Annexure V.